ngocbaosp/TabPyAndKeras/README.md

 # TabPy and Keras
 TabPy does not support Keras directly, so we will
- - Create an api to play with Keras model (api/api.py)
+ - Create an api (getStockPrice) to work with Keras model (api/api.py)
  - Create and deploy a StockPricePredictApiOneCall function to TabPy server.
-This function will call the getStockPrice api
+This function will call the getStockPrice api directly
 ## Install & Configure TabPy
 https://github.com/ngocbaosp/TabPyAndKeras/blob/main/Install.md
 ## View Demo workbook